For thousands of years, humans have used the Moon to help mark time and the seasons.

 The phases continue to 'first quarter', 'waxing gibbous' and then 'full Moon', where the entire face of the Moon seen from the Earth is fully lit by the Sun.

 Then the Moon appears to get smaller, going through 'waning gibbous', 'last quarter' and 'waning crescent' phases, before the cycle begins once more with a new Moon.
 It takes 29.5 days for us to see the same phase of the Moon in the sky again.

 What is a new crescent Moon?

-At this stage, the Moon is only the slimmest curve in the sky, with just a fraction of its surface illuminated by the Sun.
+At this stage, the Moon is only the slimmest curve in the sky, with just a fraction of its near side illuminated by the Sun.